Hebilicious/server-block-nuxt/packages/extract-sfc-block/README.md

   output: "server/.generated", // This is relative to the vite config directory.
   sourceDir: "pages", // This is relative to the vite config directory.
   blockType: "server", // This will match <server></server> blocks.
-  defaultPath: "api" // This will be only be used if no path attribute is provided.
+  defaultPath: "api" // This will only be used if no path attribute is provided.
 })
 ```